Central Secretariat metro station

 The Central Secretariat (often abbreviated Central Sectt on platforms and trains) is a Delhi Metro station in Delhi, on the Yellow Line.
 The Violet Line links it with Badarpur Border.
 The station provides a same-level interchange between the two lines.
-It was the southern terminus of the Yellow line from 2005 to September 2010, and the northern terminus of the Violet Line from 3 October 2010 to 26 June 2014.
+It was the southern terminus of the Yellow Line from 3 July 2005 to 3 September 2010, and the northern terminus of the Violet Line from 3 October 2010 to 26 June 2014.

-Nearby landmarks include Krishi Bhavan, and the Parliament House and Secretariat Building.
+Nearby landmarks include Krishi Bhavan, and the Parliament House, India Gate and Secretariat Building.

 Many DTC buses terminate outside the nearby Kendriya Terminal, including the 7 (Kewal Park), 185 (Nathul Pura), 190 (Burari), 260 (Harsh Vihar), 270 (Karawal Nagar), 271 (Jagat Pur Temple) and 581 (Deoli).